Thanatisia/SharedSpace/Docs/Networking/Commands/arp.md

 ## Information

 arp is the Address Resolution Protocol.
-The primary function of this protocol is to resolve the IP address of a system to its mac address, and hence it works between level 2(Data link layer) and level 3(Network layer).
+The primary function of this protocol is to resolve and map the IP address of a system to its mac address, and hence it works between level 2(Data link layer) and level 3(Network layer).

 ### Files related to ARP
 + /proc/net/arp